PRESS DIGEST- Wall Street Journal - June 9

-June 9 The following are the top stories in the Wall Street Journal.
+June 9 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Members of the family that founded Nordstrom Inc are exploring the possibility of taking the retailer private, signaling they are ready to double down on the business at a time when many investors see a bleak future for the American department store. on.wsj.com/2rc9EkD